ttalexander2/chroma/README.md

 ----
 #### Notes
 - Currently single threaded, plans for a multi-threaded renderer in the future.
-- Audio is implemented using FMOD Studio, plans for a non-fmod audio backend may be implemted in the future.
+- Audio is implemented using FMOD Studio, plans for a non-fmod audio backend will be implemted in the future.
 - Only OpenGL renderer is implemented, plans for DirectX and Vulkan renderer are in the works.

 ---
-#### Usage
+#### Engine API Usage

-Here is a quite simple application to draw a single square on the screen:
+Here is a quite simple Chroma application to draw a single square on the screen:
 ```cpp

 #include "Chroma.h"